Beekman, New York: Late 19th century

 Beekman began its "boom" in the late 19th and early 20th centuries as the communities of Sylvan Lake, Beekmanville, and Clove Valley were in the active mining business.
 Many townsfolk that settled in town during this time were Irish men, escaping the Great Famine, and sent their families to Beekman as well.
 However, the mining industry died out in the late 19th century, with very few remains today.
 The most notable one, the "Beekman Furnace", is still intact on Furnace Road, just off Clove Valley Road.

 Beekman in the 20th century

-After the demise of the mining business in the late 19th century, Beekman saw another boom in the 20th century, with housing developments such as Dalton Farm, the first gas stations, and construction of the first supermarket in town, Shoprite (now Stop & Shop), signalling the beginning of suburban development.
+After the demise of the mining business in the late 19th century, Beekman saw another boom in the 20th century, with housing developments such as Dalton Farm, the first gas stations, and construction of the first supermarket in town and other stores signalling the beginning of suburban development.

 Today Beekman has a total population of 14,000.
 Comparatively few farms remain, and commerce and industry increasingly shape the non-residential areas of the town.